vuphys/master/README.md

 For lastest simulation, please check "monte_sim_x_all" with "x" is the name of the algorithms (e.g., condat)

-The "auto TGV" program, which can be used for denoising FFC MRI images automatically, can be found in Auto TGV folder.
+The "auto TGV" program, which can be used for denoising FFC MRI images automatically, can be found in auto_TGV folder.

 All data are stored in DATA